When most people think of Hawaii, they picture themselves lazily sipping Mai Tai cocktails at beachside bars, laying in a hammock, and reading a book.

 In addition to regular SUP lessons, Tiki Man Stand Up Paddle also offers SUP yoga and SUP boot camp lessons, for those who want a more intense core workout.

 2. Snorkeling with Sharks

 One of the more common adventure activities in Hawaii is snorkeling.

-It’s easy to make fun of snorkeling as something that only middle-aged tourists do, until you find yourself staring face-to-face with a shark, then you realize really quick that it is pretty intense.
+It's easy to make fun of snorkeling as something that only middle-aged tourists do until you find yourself staring face-to-face with a shark, then you realize quickly that it is pretty intense.

 Ali‘i Nui Snorkel Sail took me out on a boat with a group of about forty people of all ages to Molokini marine reserve, early in the morning when the air is just the right temperature.

 Many people were sunbathing on the roof, but I chose to stay in and socialize, and take advantage of their continental breakfast and lunch.